Steeeephen/LAVA/README.md

 100 blue side champions identifiable, 104 red side

-Currently optimised only for LEC/UKLC/LCK/LPL games, more to follow.
-The dimensions are *slightly* different for each league so the raw numbers are not directly comparable between different leagues
+Currently optimised only for LEC/UKLC/SLO/LCK/LPL games, more to follow.
+The dimensions are *slightly* different for each league so the raw numbers are not always directly comparable between different leagues

 Please note that this is an early build, any queries can be directed to  loltracker.program [at] gmail.com